1st Armoured Division (United Kingdom): Battle of France

 On 10 May 1940, the Phoney War—the period of inactivity on the Western Front since the start of the conflict—ended as the Germans invaded Belgium and the Netherlands.
-As the Allied forces advanced to meet the German invasion, the main German attack came via the Ardennes Forest and continued into France.
+As the Allied forces advanced to meet the invasion, the main German attack came via the Ardennes Forest and continued into France.
 This invasion split the Allied forces in Belgium from the rest of the French Army along the Franco-German border.
 The 1st Armoured Division, now 114 light and 143 cruiser tanks strong, was still in Dorset and was ordered to France.
 The division lacked spare parts and bridging equipment, did not have all of its wireless equipment, lacked a full complement of anti-tank or anti-aircraft guns, and had no tank reserves to replace losses.
 An advance party landed at Le Havre on May 15 and moved to Arras.
 Approaching German forces, coupled with aerial attacks on Le Havre and the mining of the port resulted in the decision to unload the rest of the division at Cherbourg.
 On 19 May, the first meaningful elements landed.
 On 22 May, the 3rd Armoured Brigade had one of its regiments removed and transferred to the 30th Infantry Brigade.